If you want to include using an eCommerce meme in your business operations or any marketing channel, here are some things to remember.

 Since memes are based on cultural phenomena, it's essential to know the context behind the meme you want to use.

-You need to see what started the trend or meme before deciding if you can hop on the trend.
-You don't want to tarnish your brand reputation by joining in inappropriate trends, right?
+You need to see what started the trend or meme before deciding if you can join in.
+You don't want to tarnish your brand reputation by joining inappropriate trends, right?

 Another thing to do is to...